 The police initiate and coordinate bushwalking rescues.
-They may choose to call in the services of the Bush Search and Rescue NSW (BSAR) or other organisations that are members of the Volunteer Rescue Association, to assist in the search.
+They may choose to call in the services of the NSW SES Bush Search and Rescue (BSAR). to assist in the search.
+Formerly associated with the NSW Volunteer Rescue Association (VRA), BSAR is now a unit of the NSW State Emergency Service (SES).

-Bush Search and Rescue NSW is a specialist organisation competent not only in bushwalkers search and rescue, but in vertical rescue, canyon rescue, helicopter work, and swift water operations.
+NSW SES Bush Search and Rescue is a specialist organisation competent not only in bushwalkers search and rescue, but in vertical rescue, canyon rescue, helicopter work, and swift water operations.

 How can I Learn Bush Rescue Skills?